 Step 2: Look for Google Play Store.
 If it’s not directly available, look under All apps.
 Tap on it.

-Step 4: Repeat the above steps for Google Play Services.
-You will find it under Apps.
-Restart your phone and try downloading the apps from Play Store.
+Step 5: Repeat the above steps for Google Play Services and Download Manager.
+You will find them under Apps.
+Restart your Android phone.
+Hopefully, Google Play Store will work normally.

 Another solution that does the trick is to uninstall updates for Google Play Store and Play Services.
-As both of them come preinstalled with the system apps, you cannot uninstall them from your phone.
-However, you can uninstall their updates that will bring them back to the factory version.
+As both of them are system apps, you cannot uninstall them from your phone.
+However, you can uninstall their updates which will bring them back to the factory version.
 Thus, fixing the issue of the Play Store not working.

-While the safe mode is usually helpful in identifying the issues related to the third-party apps.
-Sometimes, simply booting in the safe mode can come to your rescue too for issues related to Play Store.
+While the safe mode is usually helpful in identifying the issues related to third-party apps, simply booting in the safe mode sometimes can come to your rescue too for issues related to Play Store.

 Once in the safe mode, stay there for a minute or two and then restart your device to move out of it.
 Then try downloading the apps from Play Store in the normal mode.

 7. Check for Play System Update